livz/livz.github.io/_posts/2017-07-02-physical-OPSEC-basics.md

 ## Camera cover
 Reliable webcam covers should be applied whenever necessary: phone, laptop, external USB camera.
 There are a variety of model out there, ranging in price, but most very cheap.
 To chose a good cover and avoid having to buy it again in 2 months:

-Make sure it is robust, retractable.
-Avoid fancy stickers applied on the camera lens because you will need to take them off from time to time.
+* Make sure it is robust and easy to cover/uncover the lens.
+* Avoid fancy stickers applied on the camera lens because you will need to take them off from time to time.
-A lot of companies offer promotional webcam covers with their logo.
+* A lot of companies offer promotional webcam covers with their logo.
 From experience, most of them are of poor quality.

 A very simple one, suitable for phones, tablets and laptops alike: